awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 Choosing a larger Amazon EC2 instance might result in additional charges to your AWS account\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 \([back to top](#troubleshooting)\)

+## AWS Cloud9 Installer doesn't finish after displaying: "Package Cloud9 IDE 1"<a name="cloud9-installer-failed"></a>

+**Issue:** AWS Cloud9 is installed on your existing EC2 instance or own server as part of the process of creating an SSH development environment\.
+The installation stalls after you see this message on the **AWS Cloud9 Installer** dialog box: "Package Cloud9 IDE 1"\.
+If you click the **Cancel** button, you see the message: "Installation Failed\."
+This error occurs when AWS Cloud9 packages can't be installed on the customer's SSH host\.

+**Cause:** An SSH host requirement is to have Node\.js installed\.
+We currently support versions from **Node\.js 0\.6\.16** to **Node\.js 12\.x** An installation error can occur if you have a version of Node\.js version on your host that's not supported by AWS Cloud9\.

+**Recommended solution: **Install a version of **Node\.js** supported by AWS Cloud9 on your SSH host\.

+## VPC error for EC2\-Classic accounts: "Unable to access your environment"<a name="ec2-classic-issue"></a>

+**Issue:** EC2\-Classic was introduced in the original release of Amazon EC2\.
+If you're using an AWS account that was set up before 2013\-12\-04, this error may occur if you don't explicitly configure a *virtual private cloud* \(Amazon VPC\) and subnet when creating an AWS Cloud9 EC2 development environment\.

+ If you accept the default VPC settings, the EC2 instance is launched into the EC2\-Classic network and not into a subnet of the default VPC\.
+The following message is displayed when the creation of the environment fails:

+ Environment Error

+Unable to access your environment

+The environment creation failed with the error: The following resource\(s\) failed to create: \[Instance\]\. \.
+Rollback requested by user\.\.

+You can confirm that the error is caused by the EC2 instance not being in the default VPC\.
+Use AWS CloudFormation to view the stack event history for the development environment:

+1. Access the AWS CloudFormation Console\.
+For more information, see [Logging In to the AWS CloudFormation Console\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-login.html)

+1. In the AWS CloudFormation Console, choose **Stacks**\.

+1. In the **Stacks** page, click the name of the development environment that failed to create\.

+1. In the **Stack details** page, choose the **Events** tab and check for the following entry****:

+    Status: CREATE\_FAILED

+   Status reason: The AssociatePublicIpAddress parameter is only supported by VPC launches\. \[\.\.\.\]

+**Cause:** An AWS Cloud9 development environment must be associated with an Amazon VPC that meets specific VPC requirements\.
+For accounts with EC2\-Classic enabled, accepting the default network settings when [ creating an EC2 environment](create-environment.md) means that the required EC2 instance is not launched into the VPC\.
+The instance is instead launched into the EC2\-Classic network\.

+ **Recommended solution:** With an EC2\-Classic account, you must select a VPC and subnet when [ creating an EC2 environment](create-environment.md)\.
+On the **Configure settings** page, use the **Network settings \(advanced\)** section to select the VPC and subnet that you can launch your EC2 instance into\.